Get CPR training for your team!

 EMC CPR & Safety Training, LLC is a national distributor of leading AED brands, including Cardiac Science, Defibtech, HeartSine, Philips, and ZOLL.
 In addition, we offer full AED management programs.

-Founded by New York CPR expert Stephanie Duehring, EMC CPR & Safety Training, LLC offers American Heart Association, ASHI, ECSI, and Red Cross CPR/AED/First Aid classes.
-We utilize a hands-on learning approach that leads to high comprehension and retention levels among students.
-The company offers on-site training for businesses nationwide, including New York City, Los Angeles, Chicago, and Houston
+Founded by New York CPR expert Stephanie Duehring, EMC CPR & Safety Training, LLC offers American Heart Association, HSI, ECSI, and Red Cross CPR/AED/First Aid classes.
+We utilize a hands-on learning approach that leads to high student comprehension and retention levels.
+The company offers on-site training for businesses nationwide, including New York City, Los Angeles, Chicago, Tampa, and Houston.

 Disclaimer

 All the information on this website – www.emccprtraining.com – is published in good faith and for general information purposes only.
 EMC CPR & Safety Training, LLC does not make any warranties about the completeness, reliability, and accuracy of this information.
-Any action you take upon the information you find on this website (EMC CPR & Safety Training, LLC), is strictly at your own risk.
-EMC CPR & Safety Training, LLC will not be liable for any losses and/or damages in connection with the use of our website.
+Any action you take based on the information you find on this website (EMC CPR & Safety Training, LLC) is strictly at your own risk.
+EMC CPR & Safety Training, LLC will not be liable for any losses and/or damages in connection with using our website.

-Please be also aware that when you leave our website, other sites may have different privacy policies and terms which are beyond our control.
-Please be sure to check the Privacy Policies of these sites as well as their “Terms of Service” before engaging in any business or uploading any information
+Please be also aware that when you leave our website, other sites may have different privacy policies and terms that are beyond our control.
+Please be sure to check the Privacy Policies of these sites as well as their “Terms of Service” before engaging in any business or uploading any information.

 By using our website, you hereby consent to our disclaimer and agree to its terms.